ladisk/FLife/README.rst

 FLife - Vibration Fatigue by Spectral Methods
 ---------------------------------------------

 Obtaining vibration fatigue life in the spectral domain.
-For theoretical background on Vibration fatigue in the spectral domain see :cite:`Slavic2020`, for theoretical background of methods included in this package see :cite:`Zorman2023` or particular references given in docstring of particular methods.

 Installing this package